Tomato Soup with White Beans

 - In a large saucepan over medium heat, saute the onions in the olive oil for about 7 minutes, or until soft and translucent.
 Add the garlic and herbs and continue to cook for about 2 minutes or until fragrant.

-- Add all ingredients to a blender (or put it all in the saucepan and use an immersion blender) and blend until smooth.
+- Add all ingredients to a blender (or leave it all in the saucepan and use an immersion blender) and blend until smooth.

 - Put back into saucepan and heat for 15-20 minutes over medium low heat or until heated through.